-Totally, you can get at most 30 points.
-Allowed aids during the exam: Paper, pencil, rubber, pocket calculator.
-A Q-table is always appended to the exam, aswell as a sheet with equations.
+In total, you can get at most 30 points.
+Allowed aids during the exam: Paper, pencil, eraser, and pocket calculator.
+A Q-table is always appended to the exam, as well as a sheet with relevant equations.

 5.2 Laborations (LAB1)

-There are three laborations in this course, namely
+There are three laboratory exercises in this course, namely

 - Analog modulation